top of page

 CALL FOR SUBJECT MATTER EXPERTS (SMEs)

-If you are an experienced RFID professional who would like to contribute your expertise to the Institute's examination materials then click here to find out more
+If you are an experienced RFID professional who would like to contribute your expertise to the development of the Institute's examination materials, click here to find out more about the role of SMEs.

 bottom of page